 Allowable.
 This refers to the predetermined allowable limits used by insurance carriers to limit the maximum amount they will pay for a service based on their contract with you.
-Please note that Mayo Clinic doesn't accept predetermined UCR health-insurance payment amounts for health plans with which Mayo Clinic doesn't participate.
+Please note that Mayo Clinic doesn't accept predetermined usual, customary and reasonable (UCR) health-insurance payment amounts for health plans with which Mayo Clinic doesn't participate.
 "Allowable" charges are sometimes known as reasonable and customary (R&C) charges.

 Billing account number.
 This is the account number of the billing addressee (guarantor) assigned to receive the bill.
 Refer to this number when contacting Mayo Clinic with questions.

 Billing addressee (guarantor).
 This is the person designated to receive the monthly billing statements.
 This person can coordinate the billing, payment and insurance coverage for the account.

 Coinsurance.
 Coinsurance is a provision in your insurance coverage that limits the amount of coverage by the insurance plan to a certain percentage.
 Any costs above this amount are paid by you.
 Your percentage typically may range from 20 to 40 percent of the cost of medical services after their deductibles are paid.

 Commercial health insurance.
 This term refers to nongovernment insurance to pay all or some portion of medical bills.
 It may be purchased by individuals or by employers, and is most often obtained as an employment benefit.

 Copayment.
 The copayment is the portion of a claim or medical expense that you must pay out-of-pocket.
 It is usually a fixed amount, such as $5, $20 or $50.